—— 要投稿,上万维,轻松学术交流

 falling into the following categories will be considered for

-publication: Original research papers, reviews, letter to the editor.
+publication: Original research papers, reviews articles, short

-of options when making your submission.
+options when making your submission.
 Authors contributing to special

 issues should ensure that they select the special issue article type